zengyan-97/Transformer-DST/README.md

 ## Reproducibility
-For many PyTorch implementations, setting random seed cannot yield identical models().
-Nevertheless, this code is able to produce identical results somehow.
+This code is based on open-source code of [SOM-DST](https://github.com/clovaai/som-dst) (Thanks!).
-We use 42 as the random seed, and we can reproduce our experimental results on a P100 GPU device.
+We can reproduce our experimental results on a P100 GPU device using 42 as random seed.

 ## Citation